ray-project/ray/doc/source/rllib/rllib-rlmodule.rst

 -------------------------------

-To maintain consistency and usability, RLlib offers a standardized approach for constructing :py:class:`~ray.rllib.core.rl_module.rl_module.RLModule` instances for both single-module use cases, for example for single-agent, multi-agent learning or other multi-NN setups.
+To maintain consistency and usability, RLlib offers a standardized approach for constructing :py:class:`~ray.rllib.core.rl_module.rl_module.RLModule` instances for both single-module and multi-module use cases.
+An example of a single-module use case is a single-agent experiment.
+Examples of multi-module use cases are multi-agent learning or other multi-NN setups.